Markus-Hefner/Portfolio-Project-1/README.md

 - The Banner Section
   - The Banner Section gives the a clear, one sentence statement who the school is for.
   - It also provides a hero image to set the tone for the website.

+- The Why Section
+  - With a simple bullet point list the Why section states why this school is the right school for kids between the ages 5 and 10.

 - The Pricing Section
   - Here interested parents/guardians find information about who much the different durations of the lessons will cost them per month.